Oftatkofta/pixelpi/README.md

 ...
 ```

+Although there is now the possibility to hard code a different rotation in screen.py.

 ![LED layout](https://github.com/Oftatkofta/pixelpi/blob/master/readme/top_LEDs.jpg)

 If you have a different setup, you can edit the `Screen.py` file to translate the 16x16 matrix on your LED strip.